scoskey/m287/homework.md

 [Draft Overleaf template](https://www.overleaf.com/read/wqzxckcdzwzr)

+## Week 2 (Due Tuesday, September 6)

+For background, read Scheinerman section 12, or MCC chapter 4.

+1. TBA

 ## Week 1 (Due Tuesday, August 30)

-For background, read section 22 of Scheinerman's book, and watch [Khan's video](https://youtu.be/wblW_M_HVQ8) on induction.
-Then use induction to prove that the following are true for all natural numbers $n$.
+For background, read Scheinerman section 22 book, or MCC section 3.6.
+You can also watch [Khan's video](https://youtu.be/wblW_M_HVQ8) on induction.
+Then use induction to solve each of the following exercises.

 1. Prove that for all $n\geq1$, we have $2^0+2^1+2^2+\cdots+2^n=2^{n+1}-1$.
 2. Prove that for all $n\geq1$, we have $\left(\frac12\right)^0+\left(\frac12\right)^1+\left(\frac12\right)^2+\cdots+\left(\frac12\right)^n=2-\left(\frac12\right)^n$.